Fraud Blocker

 The classics are:

-- Second driver: the insurance should at least include a second driver who can drive the car.
+• Second driver: The insurance should include at least one additional driver who can drive the car.
 I see anything else as bad service.

-- Navigation device: Some rental car companies do not have a navigation system installed in the car.
+• Navigation device: Some rental car companies do not have a navigation system installed in the car.
 They often charge €5 or €10 a day for this.
-Calculated over a week, this costs more than a sat nav that you buy yourself .
+Calculated over a week, this costs more than a sat nav you buy yourself.
 Otherwise, Google Maps is sufficient for navigation in Turkey.

 10. FAQ about driving in Turkey

-I’ve already written it: You drive in Turkey, Istanbul or Antalya like in the south of Italy.
-The right of way doesn’t play such a big role, the barrier line doesn’t matter at all, but the horn is even more important.
-People tend to ignore red lights, the accelerator pedal is more important than the brake, …
+I’ve already written it: You drive in Turkey, Istanbul or Antalya, like in the south of Italy.
+The right of way doesn’t play such a significant role; the barrier line doesn’t matter at all, but the horn is even more important.
+People tend to ignore red lights; the accelerator pedal is more critical than the brake…

 Overall, Turks are therefore very attentive on the streets.
 They basically expect everything.
 You should do that too.
 Then driving in Turkey is not a big issue.